 Considering the relationship between the subject of RE and dialogic pedagogy, the notion of dialogic space (Wegerif 2007) becomes particularly important.
-In RE, religions are not portrayed as opposing competitive entities, but rather as a space to challenge and understand the truths of each religion.
-The subject of RE is increasingly constructed on a space where people from different backgrounds and with different interpretations engage in dialogue about ethical and philosophical questions which concern everyone (Moate 2011) develop the ability to listen and understand others’ opinions on these questions and then form their own informed opinion.
+In RE, religions are not portrayed as opposing competitive entities, but rather as a space to challenge and understand the truths of each religion (Religious Education Council, 2013).
+The subject of RE is increasingly constructed on a space where people from different backgrounds and with different interpretations engage in dialogue about ethical and philosophical questions which concern everyone (Moate 2011).
+Ethical questions concern ideas about justice and fairness, environmental ethics, prejudice and war (Religious Education Council, 2013).
+Philosophical questions concern the meaning of human life, its origin and purpose, what happiness is, or human life ‘in relation to the development of new medical technologies’ (Religious Education Council, 2013; 24).
+Students, therefore, should develop the ability to listen and understand others’ opinions on these questions and then form their own informed opinion.

 The notion of dialogic space offers a suitable framework for the contemporary teaching practice of RE.
 The term “dialogic space” was initially used to describe how dialogue differed between successful and less successful groupwork (Wegerif 2007).
 As the interaction between students of successful groups was characterised by more listening, questioning and altering opinions (Wegerif 2011), the term referred to a space that allowed for more than one perspectives to be shared and led to a more ‘dynamic continuous emergence of meaning’ (Wegerif 2011, 180).
 In other words, the notion of ‘space’ refers to ‘a social realm of activity’ where participants have the opportunity to ‘think and act collectively’ (Mercer, Warwick, Kershner and Staarman 2010, 368).
 It is not about competing views, but about the blend of different views to a single shared common understanding.
 Steming from Bakhtinian conceptualisations (Bakhtin 1981), the notion of dialogic space has been used in numerous studies as a framework to exlain how meaning and understanding is co-constructed through dialogue (Authors 2014).
-Examples include studies on the collaborative use of computer-based technology (e.g. Wegerif and Dawes 2004), and studies that examined the role of interactive-whiteboads in providing a ‘dialogic space’ (Mercer et al. 2010).
+Examples include studies on the collaborative use of computer-based technology (e.g. Wegerif and Dawes 2004), and studies that examined the role of interactive-whiteboards in providing a ‘dialogic space’ (Mercer et al. 2010).
+Authors (2019) examined the dialogic actions developed in material-dialogic space, as these were taking place in a micro-blogging tool.
+Similarly, Helm (2013) used dialogic space to examine dialogues in groups on sensitive topics.

-.
+1.4.
 Research Focus

-To address the issues raised in this paper the following research questions are investigated:
+To address the issues raised in this paper, the following research questions are investigated:

 What factors contribute to the creation of dialogic space within the pedagogy of secondary RE classrooms?